 Good boots will also protect your feet and legs when you’re just riding around.
-The road is full of nasty debris and grime, and it’s not unusual for a stone or a bit of grit to get kicked up and hit you in the shin or something like that.
+The road is full of nasty debris and grime, and it’s not unusual for a stone or a bit of grit to get kicked up and hit you in the shin.
 Good boots will deflect those annoying little pieces of stone and keep your legs safe.
 Similarly, good boots will also stop you from burning your leg on your exhaust pipe.
-Most seasoned riders won’t let this happen anyway, but if you’ve ever been to South East Asia, you’ll see hundreds of exposed backpacker legs with nice burn scars on their calves.
+Most seasoned riders won’t let this happen, but if you’ve ever been to South East Asia, you’ll see hundreds of exposed legs with nice burn scars on their calves.
 The ol’ Thailand Tattoo.
-If they were wearing proper riding boots and riding gear, they wouldn’t have such a rookie scar on their legs…

 What Makes A Good Motorcycle Boot?

 The properties of a good motorcycle boot largely depend on what you’re using it for.
-For example, a Harley-Davidson rider may not require the same kind of sports performance design than a track racer would, and an off-road rider would have very different needs to that of a Monday to Friday city commuter.
+For example, a Harley-Davidson rider may not require the same kind of sports performance design as a track racer would, and an off-road rider would have very different needs to that of a city commuter.
 However, there are a few things they should all have in common:

-Each boot should also be reinforced with sturdy but comfortable padding that can comfortably grip on to your foot and ankle whilst being comfortable at the same time.
+Each boot should also be reinforced with sturdy but comfortable padding that can comfortably grip your foot and ankle while being comfortable at the same time.
 Additional protection should come in the form of reinforced paneling on the exterior of the boot to add extra protection in known trouble spots.
 Some boots will use advanced materials for additional armor on the shin, toe, and heel.